Skip to content

 Child Care

 UKids East Village is located in the East Community Center.
 UKids East Village is a high quality child care program licensed by the State of Utah and operated by the University’s Center for Child Care and Family Resources.
 Part-time and full-time child care is available for children ages 6 weeks to 5 years.
-Priority enrollment is given to families with at least one parent enrolled as a student at the University and to University Student Apartments’ residents.
+Priority enrollment is given to families with at least one parent enrolled as a student at the University and to Sunnyside Apartments’ residents.
 For more information call (801.581.8058) or visit their website at Ukids East Village.

-For other child care options in the University area, see University of Utah Center for Child Care and Family Resources
+For other child care options in the University area, see Student Parent Support Center

 uparrow